 Take Advantage of Starch-Based Foods

 One of the challenges of maintaining a vegan lifestyle is the energy needs that arise as a result of vegan foods being predominantly low calorie.
 So the best way around that is to add starchy foods and vegetables like rice, grains, pasta, potatoes, and squash to your meals whenever you can.

 Get a Backup Plan

-Nothing saves the day like a sweet and reliable plan B. There are going to days when all of your meal plans will fall short; days when you might not get your choice of food at the University of Texas dining hall.
+Nothing saves the day like a sweet and reliable, “plan B”.
+There are going to be days when all of your meal plans fall short; days when you might not get your choice of food at the University of Texas dining hall.

-In this case, the backup plan is healthy snacks: fresh fruits, salsa, hummus granola, vegan protein bars, nuts, seeds, and dried fruit.
+In this case, the backup plan is healthy snacks which include fresh fruits, salsa, hummus granola, vegan protein bars, nuts, seeds, and dried fruit.
 Some of these snacks will need refrigeration, so you should make provision for that too.

-There are always ways to maintain a vegan lifestyle in college, even when the odds are stacked up against it.
-All it takes is a few tips and valuable info.
-Campus Reel gives you a substantial glimpse of overall life at the University of Texas and what you could generally expect from the dining halls.
+There are always ways to maintain a vegan lifestyle in college, even when the odds are stacked up against you.
+All it takes is a few tips and valuable information.
+Campus Reel provides you with a substantial glimpse of overall life at the University of Texas and what you could expect from the dining halls.